martinthomson/escape-report/draft-thomson-escape-report.md

 relevant as some of the discussion at the workshop, even under the remit of discussing Web Packaging, concentrated on the effect of AMP on the ecosystem.

+Note:

+: Of the four formats mentioned in the workshop call for papers {{CFP}}, only AMP sent representatives to the workshop.
+The discussion was therefore concentrated around AMP; this section should not be read to imply anything about other formats.

 Discussion and submissions referred to a commitment {{AMP-LESSONS}} to allow publishers to use content that met specific criteria to access privileged positions in search results, regardless of their adoption of AMP.
 Participants